The flagship Leadership Program of the Aspen Institute Romania for the last 10 years, the Young Leaders Program

 edition.
-The 2016 Young Leaders Program will bring increased regional participation and create additional diversity and relevance for a growing Network of Aspen Fellows already covering 14 countries.
+The 2017 Young Leaders Program will bring increased diversity and relevance for a growing Network of almost 200 Aspen Fellows already covering 14 countries.

 What is it about?